Isetta-Team/Isetta-GameTemplate/README.md

 - When using the built-in `MemoryManager`, it does not protect you against yourself (in general the engine does not protect a naive user from shooting themselves in the foot)

 ## Levels
+Levels in Isetta are comparable to scenes in Unity.
+To create a level, add the following `.h` and `.cpp` file.
+To load the file you just added as start up level, go to your `user.cfg` and set `start_level` to `LEVEL_NAME`.

 `LEVEL_NAME.h`
 ```cpp